slatedocs/slate/source/includes/methods/_accounts.md

 Field | Type | Description
 ----- | -----| ----
-id | long integer | Unique object identifier organization | long integer | The ID of the organization that the contact belongs to.
+id | long integer | Unique object identifier organization | long integer | The ID of the organization that the account belongs to.
 (This is usually your organization ID) balance | float | The current account balance currency | string | The account's currency code. i.e KES, UGX status | string | The account's status.
 One of: active or inactive